MinionAttack/conllu-conll-tool/README.md

 `$ ./conllu-to-conll.py --input conllu --output conll`

 - **conllu**: Directory (must have been created) inside the *output* folder where the *CoNLL-U* files to be converted are located.
   - You can put the files directly or if you want to convert several languages you can put the files in different folders (one for each language), but be aware that the script does not process more than one level of subdirectories.
-- **conll**: Directory (must have been created) inside the *output* folder where the converted *CoNLL* files shall be generated.
+- **conll**: Directory (must have been created) inside the *output* folder where the converted *CoNLL* files shall be created.

 ### 2. Combine files

 `$ ./conllu-to-conll.py --input conllu --output combined --combine train`

 - **conllu**: Directory (must have been created) inside the *output* folder where the *CoNLL-U* files to be combined are located.
   - You can put the files directly or if you want to combine several languages you can put the files in different folders (one for each language), but be aware that the script does not process more than one level of subdirectories.
-- **combined**: Directory (must have been created) inside the *output* folder where the combined *CoNLL-U* files shall be generated.
+- **combined**: Directory (must have been created) inside the *output* folder where the combined *CoNLL-U* files shall be created.
 - **train**: The type of files to combine.
 This can be one of the following values: `train`, `dev` or `test`.

 ### 3. Split files